thomastay/expensive_modules/README.md

 As with all interview questions, they usually come with a good 'ol blurb which attempts to give some context to the horridly abstract question you're expected to comprehend.
 Here's my attempt at paraphrasing it (note that all this is original writing, nothing copied):

-Applications in 2020 typically have hundreds of dependencies, all of which need to be compiled.
+**The question:** Applications in 2020 typically have hundreds of dependencies, all of which need to be compiled.
 The downside is, changing one module might cause all the downstream modules to be recompiled.
 The task is as follows: given a set of 2000 modules, all of which depend on each other in some way, print the number of modules downstream of each module.

 The input will look like the following.
 In this representation, module A depends on B, E, and F. As a result, module A is downstream of module B (and E,F too).